codr4life/snabl/README.md

 ```

 #### Concatenation
 Much like Forth, Snabl supports directly manipulating the parameter stack from user code.
-The following code currently runs around 60% faster than the preceding, mostly due to not requiring local variables.
+The following code currently runs around 60% faster than the preceding, mostly due to not requiring local variables. ```;``` calls the current function, ```--``` in this case before evaluating the next token.

 ```
 func: fib<Int> Int (